-Platform Notes Red Hat Enterprise Linux 6 (64-bit) Do not choose "nobody" for the RHEL user.
-RHEL does not allow a "su - nobody -c foo.sh" because it is not a shell account.
-Using "nobody" prevents the SQL server from starting, which means the default ElectricFlow database is inaccessible.
-For the full installer, 32-bit-agent-only installer, 64-bit-agent-only installer on unsupported platforms, or when installing the 64-bit agent without an internet connection:
+Platform Notes The following installation prerequisites apply to all ElectricFlow installers.
+Choosing the CentOS User Do not choose "nobody" for the CentOS user.
+CentOS does not allow a command such as su - nobody -c foo.sh, because it is not a shell account.
+Installing 32-Bit Libraries The ElectricFlow installation executable requires 32-bit libraries, which CentOS has omitted.
+For the full installer, 32-bit agent-only installer, or 64-bit agent-only installer on unsupported platforms, complete the following steps.
+Enter the following command: CentOS 7 (64-bit) yum install libstdc++.i686 If you do not run this command, the ElectricFlow Apache server will not start, and the installer will fail silently.
+Enter the following command: yum install libuuid.i686 If you are installing ElectricFlow agents only (without a web server) you do not need to run this command on each agent machine.
+If you are using an LDAP account for ownership of the server, web, and repository services, install the 32-bit NSS packages by entering the following command: yum install nss-pam-ldapd.i686 If you do not run this command, the ElectricFlow Apache server will not start.
+For the installer on a target machine that does not have internet access, complete the following steps.

-Platform Notes You must install some 32-bit libraries that were omitted by Red Hat.
-These libraries are required for the ElectricFlow installation executable file to work.
-We recommend running all of these commands on your RHEL 6, 64-bit machines.
-Run the yum install libstdc++.i686 command.
-If you do not run this command, the ElectricFlow Apache server will not start and the installer silently fails for any type of ElectricFlow installation.
-Run the yum install libuuid.i686 command if you are performing an ElectricFlow installation that includes an Apache server.
-If you are installing ElectricFlow agents only, without a web server, you do not need to run this command on each agent machine.
-Run the yum install nss-pam-ldapd.i686 command (to install 32-bit NSS packages) if using an LDAP account for ownership of the server/web/repository services.
-If you do not run this command, the ElectricFlow Apache server fails to start.
-Example: Enter commands similar to the following to download packages and install them on the target machine.
-To download the packages, enter these commands: sudo su - cd /tmp yum installdownloadonlydownloaddir=/tmp libstdc++ .i686 yum installdownloadonlydownloaddir=/tmp libuuid.i 686 yum installdownloadonlydownloaddir=/tmp nss-pam-l dapd.i686 To install the packages on the target machine, enter these commands: rpm -ivh libstdc++-4.4.7-16.el6.i686.rpm rpm -ivh libuuid-2.17.2-12.18.el6.i686.rpm rpm -ivh nss-pam-ldapd-0.7.5-20.el6_6.3.i686.rpm
+Platform Notes Download the packages to a machine that has internet access by entering the following commands: sudo su - cd /tmp yum installdownloadonlydownloaddir=/tmp libstdc++ .i686 yum installdownloadonlydownloaddir=/tmp libuuid.i 686 yum installdownloadonlydownloaddir=/tmp nss-pam-l dapd.i686 Copy the packages to the target machine.
+Install the packages on the target machine by entering the following commands: rpm -ivh libstdc++-4.4.7-16.el6.i686.rpm rpm -ivh libuuid-2.17.2-12.18.el6.i686.rpm rpm -ivh nss-pam-ldapd-0.7.5-20.el6_6.3.i686.rpm